-Timothy C. Cox, PhD, is a professor in the department of pediatrics at the University of Washington School of Medicine, and inaugural holder of the Laurel Endowed Chair in Pediatric Craniofacial Research.
+Timothy C. Cox, PhD, is a professor in the Department of Pediatrics’ Division of Craniofacial Medicine at the University of Washington School of Medicine, and inaugural holder of the Laurel Endowed Chair in Pediatric Craniofacial Research.
 Cox is a member of Seattle Children’s Research Institute’s Center for Developmental Biology and Regenerative Medicine and an affiliate member of the University of Washington’s Center on Human Development and Disability.
-He also holds an adjunct faculty appointment in both the University of Washington’s Department of Oral Health Sciences and the Department of Anatomy and Developmental Biology at Monash University (Australia).
+He also holds an adjunct faculty appointment in the Department of Anatomy and Developmental Biology at Monash University (Australia).

 Prior to joining Seattle Children’s Research Institute, he held several leading positions in craniofacial medicine in Australia, including director of genetic programs at the Australian Craniofacial Unit and co-director of Monash University’s MouseWorks, a highly regarded mouse genetic modification facility.
 Cox is also a past president of the Australia and New Zealand Society for Cell and Developmental Biology.